pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 Again, I’m not saying we shouldn’t have _any_ compliance processes — of course we need security reviews and internal documentation of some kind.
 But above all we need procedures that are _proportional_ to the outcomes, that _adapt_ to changing situations.

 “But isn’t excessive paperwork just ‘how government works?’”, I hear you asking.
 Well, ‘how government works’ changes over time.
 Small, nimble teams with more autonomy and dramatically less overhead have become a norm in the UK, where they have an even larger government than ours.
-In my previous life as a UK civil servant, if I had wanted to introduce a CMS to a small site without sensitive data, I would have needed team buy-in and to write maybe 1 page of explanation.
+In my previous life as a UK civil servant, if I had wanted to introduce a CMS to a small site with no sensitive data, I would have needed buy-in from my team and to write maybe 1 page of explanation.
 There’s no reason we can’t take the same approach here in Canada.

-Hoping for different outcomes without updating our internal procedures will only get us so far.
-Currently, many government teams spend an inordinate proportion of effort managing internal stakholders instead of focusing on external users.
-We need to create space for teams to use their judgement and lower the cost of experimentation if we are to realize the ideal of a truely responsive, citizen-centric government.
+Hoping for different outcomes without reducing the overhead of internal procedures will only get us so far.
+Currently, many government teams spend an inordinate proportion of effort managing internal stakeholders instead of focusing on external users.
+We need to **create space for teams to use their judgement** and **lower the cost of experimentation** if we are to realize the ideal of a truly responsive, citizen-centric government.

 Ultimately, we can’t build the services of the future without letting go of the assumptions of the past.